CaSToRC-CyI/ACII2023/README.md

 > Note: The **phase2** channel has been sampled at 125 Hz.
 In the above code, **phase2** has been rescaled to be 1000 Hz as the other columns.

+#### Step 3:
+Load data of all the participants and start your analysis